CyberPixel44/kindle-remote/README.md

    - Backward Button (`buttonPinBackward`): Page backward.
    - Up Button (`buttonPinUp`): Increase brightness.

+## Latency

+By viewing dynamic logs on Koreader, there is a ~20ms latency between when the button is pressed to when the page turn command is issued (wireless + software latency).
+However, same as with using the touchscreen, there is a considerable latency of ~200ms to ~600ms for the page to actually refresh due to e-ink hardware limitations of the Kindle itself!

 ## Disclaimer

 This script is provided as-is, and you should use it responsibly.
 Ensure that you have the necessary permissions to control your Kindle remotely.
 The script assumes a certain setup and may require adjustments based on your specific environment.
+Jailbreaking your Kindle may void your warranty.